 Introduction to Prospect Council Accessibility

-The garage space that allows me to get into the VW is also the home for my bike and other mobility items.
+The double garage is used by my VW and used to store my tricycle and other mobility items.
 The bike is wide, as I sit in between the two rear wheels.
 The steering, braking, and acceleration are all managed via the hand pedals, and there is a gear changer operated by hand as well.
 It can be difficult to operate.
 Two springs attached to the front wheel prevent the rider from turning too sharply.
-Sharp turns would result in the bike falling over.
-Therefore the turning circle is large for safety reasons.
-It is good to get outside to exercise in the fresh air.
+Sharp turns would result in the bike falling over and the turning circle is large for safety reasons.

 The new driveway is steeper than my previous home and requires some momentum to get up.
 After speeding along the road, I take a gentle turn and pedal as quickly as possible.

 As I can’t walk, jumping off the bike to push it up the driveway isn’t possible.

 My bike arrived from storage, and I was ordering parts so I could start riding again.
 A letter from the council arrived.
 It was more like a threat as there were a demand, a time limit and a $5,000 fine if I failed to take action.
 The letter advised me that the crossover was too wide and they demanded it to be reduced in size.
 This was a shock as I didn’t realise anything had been done that wasn’t in accordance with permissions given.

 The council wanted the driveway to be 5.5 metres in width.
 If they approved a double and single garage, I would have thought a driveway the width of a double and single garage would be permitted.
 And the reason would be the same – it is related to my disability, and I require additional accessibility, and this takes up more space.